ferhatkaplan-dev/Pydoros/README.md

 # Pydoros

 This is a pomodoro project.
+You can see your study statistics in Pydoros.

 ![Untitled](https://user-images.githubusercontent.com/29931637/149681027-b3cb6d16-a7e0-4701-aa91-955e0af33c77.png)